The Sopranos: Road to Respect

 The Sopranos: Road to Respect is a 2006 video game by American developer 7 Studios based on the HBO series The Sopranos (1999–2007).
-The game's storyline takes place between the fifth and sixth seasons and centers on Salvatore "Big Pussy" Bonpensiero's illegitimate son, Joey LaRocca, as he makes his way through the family business.
+The game's storyline takes place between the fifth and sixth seasons and centers on Salvatore "Big Pussy" Bonpensiero's illegitimate son, Joey LaRocca, as he works his way up in the Soprano crime family.

 Road to Respect was published by THQ for the PlayStation 2; a version for the Xbox 360 was set for release, but was canceled.
+The game received mostly negative reviews.

 Gameplay

 The player is able to take missions from the main characters of the series at certain points in the game.
 Road to Respect differs from other mob-influenced games in that it is a linear, story-driven action game as opposed to Grand Theft Auto's open-world type gameplay.
-Players are able to play Texas Hold 'Em with members of the family and visit Bada Bing.
-Unlike the TV show, the game focuses almost exclusively on the Mafia aspect of The Sopranos rather than the blend of family, business, and therapy to which fans of The Sopranos are accustomed.
+Players are able to play Texas Hold 'Em with members of the family and visit the Bada Bing!.
+The game focuses almost exclusively on the Mafia aspect of The Sopranos.